StoneFly Cloud Connect for Backup and Replication to Amazon Glacier

 What is Amazon Glacier?

 Amazon Glacier is a cost efficient, secure and durable storage service intended to address your data archiving and backup needs.
-It’s specifically made to reduce costs and optimized for cold/infrequently accessed data.
+It’s specifically made to reduce costs and is optimized for cold/infrequently accessed data.
 Glacier provides you with a reliable storage which you can choose to store data regardless of the size with affordable and economical pricing.
 The best thing is that there are no limitations on the size of data you can restore.
 And you only pay for the storage space you use, not for a fixed storage space that you purchase.
 This policy makes it a really good cloud backup service as it eliminates the guessing part about future storage space requirements.

-Another appealing feature that comes with Amazon is that you don’t have to worry about losing your stored data.
+Another appealing feature of Amazon is that you don’t have to worry about losing your stored data.
 Glacier secures your data by redundantly storing it on multiple devices across multiple facilities.
 This means that even if a natural disaster happens and affects a single facility, the second facility continues to provide you uninterrupted backup.
 Amazon Glacier also ensures that your data is always available and recoverable through rigorous systematic data integrity checks.
 These checks also make sure that your data is safe against unintended access.

 Amazon Glacier assists data management by providing you with fine-grained access to your data using Amazon web services (AWS) identity and Accesss management policies.
-Your data is secured using Secure Socket Layer (SSL) during transit and at rest it is secured using 256 bit advanced encryption.
+Your data is secured using Secure Socket Layer (SSL) during transit and at rest it is secured using AES 256 bit advanced encryption.

 Backup and archiving to Amazon Glacier